Understanding What Part A and Part B Covers

 Ready to choose a plan?
 Review your options on our Medicare coverage page and get started today.

-Frequently Asked Questions About Medicare Part A and Part B Coverage
+Frequently Asked Questions – Medicare Part A & Part B Coverage

-Together, they form Original Medicare and provide the foundation for most healthcare coverage in retirement.
+Together, they make up Original Medicare and serve as the foundation of most Medicare coverage options.

-Delaying Part B without qualifying coverage (like employer insurance) can result in late enrollment penalties.
+Delaying enrollment without qualifying employer coverage may result in permanent late penalties.